Meet The Teams

 Beholders of these testimonies are kept anonymous for their safety.

 JDL is currently working with experienced debate coaches and training them to operate in the prison environment.
-Shortly, they will begin establishing teams in prisons in Illinois, Colorado, and Louisiana.
+Shortly, they will begin establishing teams in prisons in Illinois, Texas, Florida and Louisiana.